 Ask for feedback

 Customer feedback is a goldmine for your business.
-A single well defined customer feedback can make up for months of market research.
+Single well-defined customer feedback can make up for months of market research.
 Asking for feedback is not something you do to improve your products or services.
 It’s actually a huge part of crafting a customer experience more in line with the art of customer follow up.

 This not only gives you insight into what the customers are facing while doing business with you.
 It also highlights the aspects where you can implement proactive solutions.